ProgramMax/png_cicp_editor/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for cicp_inserter
+about: Suggest an idea for png_cicp_editer
 title: ''
 labels: ''
 assignees: ''